Deductible Plan Glossary

 These are services that diagnose a condition for which you have symptoms or that are used to treat a condition for which you’ve already been diagnosed.
 While most preventive care services are available to you for little or no cost, you’ll probably pay more for any non-preventive services you receive.

-The maximum amount you’ll pay in a calendar year for most services covered by your plan.
-After you reach this amount, we’ll provide most covered services at no cost to you for the rest of the calendar year.
+The maximum amount you’ll pay for most services covered by your plan each year.
+After you reach this amount, we’ll provide most covered services at no cost to you for the rest of the year.

 Preventive care services